Icinga/icingaweb2/doc/80-Upgrading.md

   per default, so callers must now either set a session-stable ID with `setCsrfCounterMeasureId()` before assembly or explicitly disable protection with `disableCsrfCounterMeasure()`.
+* The password policy setting moved from Configuration > Application > General to Configuration > Application > Security.
+Managing it now requires the `config/security` permission instead of `config/general`.
+Roles that were granted `config/general` to manage password policies must be updated to `config/security`, otherwise they lose access to the setting.

 ## Upgrading to Icinga Web 2.14